shob0/my-blog-starter-kit/content/blog/2020-06-08-are-you-healthy.md

 Now as you know health and fitness are two different things.
 Fitness is crucial and requires continues practice to maintain the above state of health.
 So **how can you measure your fitness.**

-Well, There are many concepts of fitness and you can identify which one to focus maximum.
+Well, There are many concepts of fitness and you can decide which one you want to maximize.

-However, It's always a better ideal to have a good amount of all of these
+Generally, It's always a better to have a good proportion of all of these.

-* **Muscular Endurance:** How much repetitions of an exercise you can perform.
+* **Muscular Endurance:** How many repetitions of an exercise you can perform.
 Like how many pushups or squats.
-* **Muscular Strength:** How much external weight can be moved in repetitions.
-Usually measured by bench press or weighted squats
+* **Muscular Strength:** How much external weight can be moved in relation to repetitions.
+Usually measured by bench press or weighted squats.
 * **Cardiorespiratory Endurance:** How long or fast an activity can be performed and its impact on heart rate and oxygen  consumption.
 * **Muscular Power:** How much force can be generated during a given activity.
 Its a function of movement over a given frame of time.
 * **Flexibility:** How far a muscle group can be stretched.